yogin16/paho-shared-sub-example/README.md

 `SharedSubCallbackRouter` deals with the limitations of paho's `MqttTopic.isMatched(topicFilter, topic)` to match shared subscription topic filter's patterns.

 This project describes `SharedSubCallbackRouter` source for reference.
+Test result and details on blog post: https://yogin16.github.io/2017/07/15/mqtt-shared-sub-with-paho/